GitLab Configuration¶

 |

-Access groups, projects, dependencies, and language statistics |
+Access groups, projects, dependencies, language statistics, and group/project-level CI/CD runners |

 These scopes provide read-only access to: